 - Meanwhile, make the lemon curd.
 In a small saucepan over medium low heat melt the butter and sweetener.
 Cook until slightly thickened.
 Whisk in the egg yolks one at a time.
 Cook until thick.
 Add the lemon juice and whisk until smooth.
 Strain through a fine mesh strainer in case there are any bits of scrambled yolk.
 Put in a glass bowl or jar and refrigerate until cold.

 Originally published May 18, 2016.
-Revised and republished June 22, 2018.
+Revised and republished July 18, 2020.